-In Iceland, it is evaluated the request which should include detailed information on the losses involved in the service and a breakdown thereof.
-In assessing the financial contributions, a report from a chartered accountant or instruct such a party to evaluate the profitability in the field of operation concerned may be demanded.
-It could also be demanded access to the accounts of undertaking in assessing the cost of universal service.
+In Iceland, for evaluation a request should include detailed information on the losses involved in the service and a breakdown thereof.
+In assessing the financial contributions, a report from a chartered accountant or instruct such a party to evaluate the profitability in the field of operation concerned may be requested.
+Access to the accounts of undertaking in assessing the cost of universal service may also be requested.